ilijamt/terraform-provider-awx/docs/data-sources/credential.md

 - `kubernetes` (Boolean) Kubernetes
 - `managed` (Boolean) Managed
 - `organization` (Number) Inherit permissions from organization roles.
 If provided on creation, do not give either user or team.
-- `team` (Number) Write-only field used to add team to owner role.
-If provided, do not give either user or organization.
-Only valid for creation.
-- `user` (Number) Write-only field used to add user to owner role.
-If provided, do not give either team or organization.
-Only valid for creation.